 - 2.1 Senate: to approve the standard assessment regulations and any amendments to these. - 2.2 Academic Standards and Education Committee (ASEC): to review the assessment regulations periodically and recommend amendments to Senate. - 2.3 Assessment Boards: to implement the assessment regulations.
-The Assessment Board derives its authority from the University Senate.
+The Assessment Boards derive authority from the University Senate.

-3. LINKS TO OTHER BU DOCUMENTS
+3. ACCESSING OTHER RELEVANT BU DOCUMENTS

-- 3.1 These regulations should be read in conjunction with the 6L Assessment Board Decision-Making, including the Implementation of Assessment Regulations: Procedure which provides information on the application of the assessment regulations and outlines standard practice within the University in dealing with issues that commonly arise at Assessment Boards. - 3.2 Functions and operation of Assessment Boards are as detailed in the 6K Assessments Boards: Policy and Procedure. - 3.3 6H Academic Offences: Policy and Procedure for Taught Awards - 3.4 6M Research Misconduct: Policy and Procedure - 3.5 11A Academic Appeals: Policy and Procedure for Taught Awards
+- 3.1 All documents can be accessed here - 3.2 These regulations should be read in conjunction with the 6L Assessment Board Decision-Making, including the Implementation of Assessment Regulations: Procedure which provides information on the application of the assessment regulations and outlines standard practice within the University in dealing with issues that commonly arise at Assessment Boards. - 3.3 Functions and operation of Assessment Boards are as detailed in the 6K Assessments Boards: Policy. - 3.4 6H Academic Offences: Policy and Procedure for Taught Awards - 3.5 6M Research Misconduct: Policy and Procedure - 3.6 11A Academic Appeals: Policy and Procedure for Taught Awards